NotSoOld/OpenGPSS/Manual.md

 (*xact.priority* is a special parameter which is used by interpreter to drive some logic, so every xact has it by default.)

-Every line in executive area (except curly braces) starts with name of the mark followed by mark separator.
+Every line in executive area (except curly braces) can start with name of the mark followed by mark separator.
 In other words, presence of mark separator in the line means that xact can be transported to this line.
 Curly braces **cannot** be addressed, it will lead to errors.

 If xact reaches some executive line, it tries to execute it (except single curly braces and *inject* block - it executes automatically) using its own parameters if needed.